sherenaLIM/Predictive-Model-for-Dengue-Forked/README.md

 Problem Statement <br>

-Given weather, location, and infection data, you have been tasked to predict when and where different species of mosquitos will test positive for DENV virus.
-A more accurate method of predicting outbreaks of Dengue virus in mosquitos will help MOH allocate resources more efficiently and effectively towards preventing transmission of this potentially life-threatening virus.
+Given weather, location, and infection data, you have been tasked to predict the national-level dengue cases 2 weeks into the future.
+A more accurate method of predicting outbreaks of Dengue virus in mosquitos will help MOH plan resource allocation for dengue control more effectively.
+If cases are expected to rise sharply, there is a need to plan for more intensive control and enforcement measures to reduce mosquito breeding and consequentially dengue cases.
+Also quantify the costs and benefits of such control measures.

 Stakeholders <br>

-- Primary stakeholder(s): Ministry of Health, Singapore (MOH) <br>
+- Primary stakeholder(s): Ministry of Health (MOH), National Environment Agency (NEA), National Center of Infectious Diesease (NCID) <br>
 >  * Public Health Prevention Awareness Campaigns
 >  * Mosquito Fogging Services
 >  * Airborne Pesticides
 >  * Wolbachia Mosquitos Project
 >  *  Mosquito Traps

-- Secondary stakeholders: General Public for Awareness, Manufacturers of Dengue Prevention Solutions
+- Secondary stakeholders: General Public for Awareness, Suppliers of Dengue Prevention Solutions

 ----
 ## Dataset